-Lawsuits for defective hip replacements seek a wide range of damages, from pain and suffering to the cost of corrective surgeries.
-Common complaints that may serve as the basis of a manufacturer’s liability include:
+Lawsuits for faulty hip replacements seek a wide range of damages, from suffering and pain to the cost of corrective surgeries.
+Frequent complaints which may serve as the cornerstone of a producer’s liability include:

 - Failure to warn of risks

 - Defective product design